Bucs’ Javadifar, Locust 1st female coaches to win Super Bowl

 Last season, Katie Sowers became the first female to coach in a Super Bowl.
 She was an offensive assistant for the San Francisco 49ers in their loss to the Chiefs.

-“Even though I have yet to win the big game, with these amazing women helping to lead the way … tonight, I feel like we all won,” tweeted Sowers, who included the hashtags #progress #diversity and #WomenSupportingWomen.
+”Even though I have yet to win the big game, with these amazing women helping to lead the way … tonight, I feel like we all won,” tweeted Sowers, who included the hashtags (hash)progress (hash)diversity and (hash)WomenSupportingWomen.

 This year’s game was the 55th Super Bowl.